tanya-0630/Data-Analytics-Portfolio/README.md

 Goal: To determine if a loan will default.

-Skills: data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization, Logistic Regression, Feature Engineering.
+Skills: data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.

-Technology: Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.
+Technology: Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy, Logistic Regression, Feature Engineering.

 I'm always eager to tackle new challenges and collaborate on data-driven projects.
 Feel free to reach out through email (tanya.fitkiriwala@gmail.com) or connect with me on LinkedIn ([@tanya-fitkiriwala](https://www.linkedin.com/in/tanya-fitkiriwala/)) for further exploration.